 Rev. Waith began his ministry in 1851 as a supply pastor.
 After 50 years it was noted that he had never been formally called.
 After much divisiveness and discussion (some members wanted him to resign; others wanted him installed as pastor), Dr. Waith was formally installed in 1901 as called pastor.
 He continued until his retirement in 1911, for a total of 60 years.
 Age and his declining ability to minister to his congregation led to his retirement in June of 1911.
 His departure left a well-founded church with a strong congregation.

 During his pastorate he not only saw the church flourish, but also the community around it.
 While the town was primarily a rural farm area, the village was the commercial center for both the village and town.
 It featured not only residential and retail, but also many lumber yards and factories.

 The period of 1911 through the mid-1950's was unremarkable as far as noteworthy events in the church.
 Waith Hall was built in 1925, but four years later the Great Depression struck, leaving the many businesses, and also the church, unable to meet its financial needs.
-In the late 1930's the remaining mortgage on Waith Hall was forgiven by the bank which took a heavy burden from the budget.
+In 1941 the Buffalo Savings Bank forgave a portion of the mortgage on Waith Hall, which removed a heavy burden from the budget.